Many trapped in Florida as Ian heads toward South Carolina

 Associated Press

 PUNTA GORDA, Fla.
-(AP) — Rescue crews piloted boats and waded through flooded streets Thursday to save thousands of Florida residents trapped after Hurricane Ian destroyed a cross-section of the state and left millions in the dark.
+(AP) — Rescue crews waded through flooded streets and used boats Thursday in a scramble to save people trapped after Hurricane Ian destroyed a cross-section of Florida and brought torrential rains that inundated more communities.

-The destruction began to come into focus a day after Ian made landfall in Florida as one of the strongest hurricanes ever to hit the U.S. The storm flooded homes on both of the state’s coasts, cut off the only bridge to a barrier island, destroyed a historic waterfront pier and knocked out electricity to 2.67 million Florida homes and businesses, nearly a quarter of utility customers.
+The destruction began to come into focus a day after Ian made landfall in Florida as one of the strongest hurricanes ever to hit to the U.S. The storm flooded homes on both of the state’s coasts, cut off the only bridge to a barrier island, destroyed a historic waterfront pier and knocked out electricity to 2.67 million Florida homes and businesses.
 At least one man was confirmed dead.

 “We’ve never seen storm surge of this magnitude,” Florida Gov. Ron DeSantis told a news conference.
 “The amount of water that’s been rising, and will likely continue to rise today even as the storm is passing, is basically a 500-year flooding event.”

 Though downgraded to a tropical storm by Thursday morning, the National Hurricane Center said storm surge and flooding rains remained a threat as Ian crept across the Florida peninsula and emerged in the Atlantic Ocean north of Cape Canaveral.
-Forecasters predicted Ian would regain some strength while turning northward.

-A hurricane warning was issued for the South Carolina coast, where the storm was expected to again make landfall, having already hit Cuba and Florida.
+Forecasters predicted a northward turn toward South Carolina, and a hurricane warning was issued for the state’s coastline.

 Sheriffs in southwest Florida said 911 centers were inundated by thousands of stranded callers, some with life-threatening emergencies.
-The U.S. Coast Guard began rescue efforts hours before daybreak on barrier islands near where Ian struck, DeSantis said.
-More than 800 members of federal urban search and rescue teams were also in the area.
+The U.S. Coast Guard began rescue efforts around daybreak on barrier islands near where the Ian struck, DeSantis said.
+Fire departments fanned out in flooded areas as well.

 In the Orlando area, Orange County firefighters used boats to reach people in a flooded neighborhood.
 A photo the department posted on Twitter showed one firefighter carrying someone in his arms through knee-deep water.
-At an area nursing home, patients were carried on stretchers across floodwaters to a waiting bus.
+At an area nursing home surrounded by water, patients were carried on stretchers across floodwaters to a waiting bus.

-Firefighters on boats and National Guard soldiers in a tall truck rescued Joseph Agboona and his neighbors after water rose to the windows in his Orlando home.

-“We we’re happy to get out,” said Agboona, who grabbed two bags of possessions, not knowing what will be left when he eventually returns.
-“It was very, very bad.”

-In Fort Myers, Valerie Bartley’s family spent desperate hours Wednesday holding a dining room table against their patio door, fearing the storm raging outside “was tearing our house apart.”
+In Fort Myers, a few miles west of the barrier island where Ian came ashore, Valerie Bartley’s family spent desperate hours Wednesday holding a dining room table against their patio door, fearing the storm raging outside “was tearing our house apart.”

 “I was terrified,” Bartley said.
 “What we heard was the shingles and debris from everything in the neighborhood hitting our house.”